Section 2: Student Affairs and Services

 Students will receive a housing packet outlining all facilities and accommodations after they are admitted to the University.
 All new students are guaranteed housing if their housing deposits are received by May 1.
 On-campus housing for students after their first year will be determined through a housing lottery system.

-The Student Life Office sponsors a variety of activities to complement the academic programs including the University New Student Orientation program, popular café series, and developmental workshops.
-Other annual events include Second Halloween, Grocery BINGO, and the popular UArts Late Night Breakfast.
+The Office of Student Life sponsors a variety of activities to complement the academic programs including the University New Student Orientation program, popular café series, and developmental workshops.
+Other annual events include Second Halloween, Grocery BINGO, Masquerade Ball, and the UArts Late Night Breakfast.

 Students play a major role in determining the character of the student life program.
 There are many opportunities for involvement and leadership.
-The Student Council helps develop, plan, and implement changes that benefit the student body.
+The Student Council, when active, helps develop, plan, and implement changes that benefit the student body.
 The University community welcomes and encourages students to join this organization, which acts as the voice of the student body in the University governance system.

 Student clubs and organizations also contribute to campus activities and students are encouraged to investigate the opportunities these groups have to offer.
 To Learn more about all clubs, organizations, the emerging leaders program and so much more.
 There are also opportunities to start new organizations to fit your needs.
 To encourage participation in sports and physical fitness, the University offers partially subsidized memberships at a local fitness center 12th Street Gym, along with events organized by students involved in intramurals.